Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Experiments

 \subsection{RQ1: Performance Evaluation with various Positive Sparsity Rates}

-We created several artificial datasets with various sparsity degrees of positive feedback by construction and evaluated both the BCE method and the Combined-Pair.
-If our hypothesis is true, the datasets with sparser positives suffer more from gradient vanishing.
-Therefore, the BCE method should perform poorly on these datasets, while the combination loss model should perform much better.
-Specifically, we build our artificial dataset based on the Criteo dataset and control the sparsity degree of positives by assigning a weight $0< \beta_{pos} \leq 1$ for all its positive samples.
-This weight is used to down-weight positive samples in the training loss:
+To validate our hypothesis, we generated multiple artificial datasets with varying degrees of sparsity in positive feedback by adjusting the values of $\beta_\text{pos}$.
+We then evaluated the performance of both the BCE method and the Combined-Pair method on these datasets.
+If our hypothesis holds true, datasets with sparser positive feedback should be more susceptible to the issue of gradient vanishing.
+Consequently, we would expect the BCE method to exhibit poorer performance on these datasets, while the Combined-Pair method should demonstrate significantly better performance, resulting in a larger performance gap compared to the BCE method.

-For example, by setting $\beta_{pos} = 0.1$ for all positive samples, we generate a new dataset with sparsity degree of positive as $25.6\%\cdot0.1/(25.6\%\cdot0.1+1-25.6\%)=3.3\%$.
-We created artificial datasets, with $\beta_{pos}$ equals to $0.8$, $0.6$, $0.4$, $0.2$, $0.1$, respectively.
-A smaller $\beta_{pos}$ indicates sparser positive feedback.
-As shown in Fig.~\ref{fig:auc_logloss}, we observe that with sparser positive feedback, there is a larger AUC lift (from 0.020\% to 0.095\%) and LogLoss drop (from 0.045\% to 0.168\%).
-This validates our hypothesis that Combined-Pair achieves a larger performance lift than the BCE method when facing sparser positives.
+In particular, we created artificial datasets with $\beta_\text{pos}$ equals to $0.8$, $0.6$, $0.4$, $0.2$, $0.1$, respectively.
+A smaller $\beta_\text{pos}$ indicates sparser positive feedback.
+As shown in Fig.~\ref{fig:auc_\LossName{}}, we observe that the Combined-Pair always gets better AUC and BCE loss at all $\beta_\text{pos}$.
+Especially, from $\beta_\text{pos}=0.6$ to $\beta_\text{pos}=0.1$, \emph{the sparser positive rates (\textit{i.e.}, smaller $\beta_\text{pos}$), the larger AUC lift (from 0.020\% to 0.095\%) and \LossName{} drop (from 0.045\% to 0.168\%) between the Combined-Pair and the BCE method}.
+This validates our hypothesis that Combined-Pair achieves a larger performance lift than the BCE method when sparser positives reach a sparsity threshold (here $\beta_\text{pos}=0.6$).